-- No marine survey or navigation plan required: Some companies require a detailed survey of a consumer’s boat, usually at the consumer’s expense, before making a final insurance offer.
+No marine survey or navigation plan required: Some companies require a detailed survey of a consumer’s boat, usually at the consumer’s expense, before making a final insurance offer.
 Progressive will insure a boat without the need of an inspection.

-- Discounts: From multi-policy to safe boater discounts, Progressive offers numerous ways for consumers to save money on their policies.
+Discounts: From multi-policy to safe boater discounts, Progressive offers numerous ways for consumers to save money on their policies.

-- Standard coverages: Progressive’s standard policies include medical payments, uninsured/underinsured boater, comprehensive/collision and bodily injury/property damage.
+Standard coverages: Progressive’s standard policies include medical payments, uninsured/underinsured boater, comprehensive/collision and bodily injury/property damage.

-- Add-on coverage: Consumers can add policies like total loss replacement, full coverage for carry-on items (like fishing equipment or scuba gear) and mechanical breakdown coverage to better customize their policies.
+Add-on coverage: Consumers can add policies like total loss replacement, full coverage for carry-on items (like fishing equipment or scuba gear) and mechanical breakdown coverage to better customize their policies.

-- Insurance limitations: Progressive lists its insurance limitations on the company website.
+Insurance limitations: Progressive lists its insurance limitations on the company website.
 Boats over 50 feet long or PWCs worth over $27,000 are uninsurable through Progressive, so consumers should make sure their boat fits their qualifications.

-- Best for Progressive is best for consumers who want to save on boat insurance and customize their policies.
+Best for: Progressive is best for consumers who want to save on boat insurance and customize their policies.

-Progressive Boat Insurance Company Profile
+Progressive Boat Insurance Company Information